Trump says Big Tech is dividing the country, after his supporters attack Congress

 Trump has repeatedly clashed with large technology companies and railed against the protections they enjoy under a law called Section 230, which protects companies from liability over content posted by users.
 He has continued to demand that law be repealed, even though his calls have not found enough congressional support.

-He even vetoed a US$740 billion defense bill that allocates military funds each year because the bill did not include language to overturn Section 230.
+He even vetoed a US$740 billion defence bill that allocates military funds each year because the bill did not include language to overturn Section 230.
 Congress overrode the veto.